swiftcs/swiftcs/README.md

-i once at a bee
+i once ate a bee